olegchursin/gatsby-typescript-i18n/README.md

 ## Deploy

-- pcik your favorite deploy mechanism (we love Netlify)
+- pick your favorite deploy mechanism (we love Netlify)

 ### What are these `gatsby-` files